-As its name might suggest, the Green Lynx Spider is a highly identifiable green spider of the Lynx spider grouping.
+As its name might suggest, the Green Lynx Spider is a bright green spider of the Lynx spider family.
 Appearing an almost leaf-greenish shade, the species is further complimented by orange on the legs and black dots on a gray coloring as well.
 The abdomen contains chevron-looking shapes to further distinguish the species.
 All eight legs are covered in spines, or spikes.
 Lynx spiders, like the feline namesake, are able to jump a distance in order to capture insect prey.
 They do not spin webs for ensnaring it.
 They do, however, use a silk dragline to catch something at a distance and bring it closer to itself.
 As with other species of spider, the female is larger than the male.

-Green Lynx Spiders are traditional found in the southern United States of America and are also a common sight throughout Mexico.
+Green Lynx Spiders are traditionally found in southern states and are also a common sight throughout Mexico.

 Common name: Green Lynx Spider